 How Dangerous Are Timber Rattlesnakes?

-Timber Rattlesnakes are among the most dangerous snakes in North America.
+- Timber Rattlesnakes are among the most dangerous in the United States.
 This is due to their long fangs and high venom yield.
 1% to 10% of untreated Timber Rattlesnake bites result in a fatality.

-The good news is that Timber Rattlesnakes are relatively docile.
-They will only choose to bite defensively as a last resort.
-Also, 40% to 60% of the time, they produce dry bites.
+- Fortunately, 40% to 60% of the time, they produce dry bites.
 In other words, although their fangs penetrate the body, they do not inject any venom.
-Source

 Western Pygmy Rattlesnake